 Determine the indicator's value by using the following methodology:

-1) Define the unit of your measurement – what exactly is the meaning of ‘local markets’.
+1) Define your unit of measurement – what exactly is the meaning of ‘local markets’.
 This can be, for example, markets at the lowest administrative level (e.g. commune or district-level markets).
-If you target lager urban area(s), you can divide it according to the official quarters of the town/city.
+If you target larger urban area(s), you can divide it according to the official quarters of the town/city.
 The most important thing is that the unit helps you understand the geographical availability of the given product / service.
-Unless you disaggregate them geographically, it is not recommended that your units are shops or market stalls, as the resulting data can be misleading – for example, even if 60% of surveyed shops / market stalls sell a given product, it is possible that all these shops are located in one area (e.g. the provincial town) and no shops offer the product in other areas (e.g. rural or more remote areas).
-Do not include markets / areas where it is not realistic to expect that the product could be offered there – for example, due to very small demand.
+Unless you disaggregate geographically, it is not recommended that your units are shops or market stalls, as the resulting data can be misleading – for example, even if 60% of surveyed shops / market stalls sell a given product, it is possible that all these shops are located in one area (e.g. the provincial town) and no shops offer the product in other areas (e.g. rural or more remote areas).
+Do not include markets / areas where it is not realistic to expect availability of that product – for example, where demand would be low.